JacobSmxth/Ichthys/README.md

 4. Adjust the theme
 5. Make it yours

-The `.mouse` file system and "go inner" operators are examples of how to personalize beyond just changing options.
+The `.preferences` file system and "go inner" operators are examples of how to personalize beyond just changing options.

 ---